2021 Brazilian protests: "Super request" for impeachment

-However, hours after the request was presented, Chamber of Deputies’ President, Arthur Lira, rejected the proposal, affirming that “Impeachment, as a political action, we do not do it with discourse, we do it with materiality, which has not yet been proven”.
-He also, ironically, criticized the COVID-19 CPI, affirming that it is “doing a great, really impartial, job”.
+However, hours after the request was presented, Chamber of Deputies' President, Arthur Lira, rejected the proposal, affirming that "Impeachment, as a political action, we do not do it with discourse, we do it with materiality, which has not yet been proven".
+He also, ironically, criticized the COVID-19 CPI, affirming that it is "doing a great, really impartial, job".

 Predictions of violence and fears of escalation

 Some countries were concerned about the possibility of a clash between two political sides in the demonstrations on the seventh.
-The United States, through its Embassy in Brazil, requested Americans on Brazilian soil to avoid leaving their homes on September 7 and that, should it be necessary to leave their homes, US citizens would avoid certain places that would be possible meeting points for protesters from both sides such as the Avenida Paulista in São Paulo, Copacabana beach in Rio de Janeiro, Orla da Barra in Salvador and Farroupilha Park in Porto Alegre.
+The United States, through its embassy in Brazil, requested Americans on Brazilian soil to avoid leaving their homes on 7 September and that, should it be necessary to leave their homes, US citizens would avoid certain places that would be possible meeting points for protesters from both sides such as the Avenida Paulista in São Paulo, Copacabana beach in Rio de Janeiro, Orla da Barra in Salvador and Farroupilha Park in Porto Alegre.
 These places are used by the opposition and government leaders for their protests on different days, which can cause complications if there is a meeting between the groups.
 The embassy also recommended the use of "discreet" clothing and the use of an emergency application created by the United States for US citizens living abroad, thus allowing monitoring and assistance to the Americans if necessary in a possible conflict.
 The North American recommendation frightened other countries about the threat of civil conflicts on the day of the demonstration.

-In some speeches and invitations to the September 7 demonstrations, protesters promised to "expel China from the national territory" and "take the Supreme Federal Court".
+In some speeches and invitations to the 7 September demonstrations, protesters promised to "expel China from the national territory" and "take the Supreme Federal Court".
 After speeches, and several arrests to avoid threats to democracy, the Federal Supreme Court (STF) ordered the security of the headquarters to be reinforced on the day of the demonstration.

-Regarding the Chinese embassy in Brasilia, the risk of a possible invasion was pointed out, based on "publications made by the digital militias of President Jair Bolsonaro".
+Regarding the Chinese embassy in Brasília, the risk of a possible invasion was pointed out, based on "publications made by the digital militias of President Jair Bolsonaro".
 The Military Police of the Federal District, at the request of the embassy, reinforced police protection and took measures to control access.
 Before the protest, several attacks were carried out on Yang Wanming, ambassador of China.